 - DO NOT try to light any appliance. - DO NOT touch any electric switch; do not use any telephone in your building. - Immediately call your gas supplier from a telephone in another building.
-Follow your gas supplier's instructions.

-• If you cannot reach your gas supplier, call the fire department.
+Follow your gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.
 DO NOT OPERATE THE APPLIANCE UNTIL THE LEAKAGE IS CORRECTED!

 Do not drop water heater or lay heater down on its side.
-Move the water heater into position by sliding or using an appropriately sized hand truck.
+Move the water heater into position with a pallet jack or forklift rated for at least 1700 lbs.
+The openings on the bottom of the tank are designed to be compatible with a standard pallet jack.